PlayStation Bringing More News on the MediEvil Remaster In the Near Future

 MediEvil was a neat little 3D adventure/hack-n-slash video game for the PlayStation 1, originally released in late 1998.
 The games have you playing as reanimated skeleton Sir Daniel Fortesque, a knight from the medieval ages who comes back to prove himself once more and defeat the evil sorcerer Zarok and his undead army.
 While the game looks fittingly spooky, it actually sported a very tongue-in-cheek sense of humor and addictively fun gameplay.
 Considering the timing of Layden's announcement in the coming weeks, it'll be right around or just after Halloween when we hear more about the title.
 MediEvil went on to receive a sequel in 2000, simply titled MediEvil 2, on the original PlayStation.
 If this first remake/master does well, we might see that one get the same treatment.
 Thankfully, it ended up being a lot stronger of a title than Resurrection, which was the last we had of the series since 2005.

 For now, all we can do is wait for that new episode of the PlayStation Blogcast to see what's been going on with MediEvil.
 Whenever the game does come out, it will be available exclusively on PlayStation 4, spooky scary skeletons and all.
-For the episode of the Blogcast, this was discussed on, you can give that a listen over on the PlayStation Blog.
 Other games discussed on this week's Halloween-themed episode include the upcoming Red Dead Redemption 2, Borderlands 2 VR, Evasion for PS VR, Astro Bot Rescue Mission, and Dream Daddy.
 Don't forget to also check out MediEvil's PSX 2017 trailer below here.
 It's not much to go on, but it's all we currently have to see of this project while we wait for more.
 Once the game is out, hopefully, it can bring MediEvil to younger audiences who never got to play the PS1 original.